kubecost/docs/custom-prom.md

 Note that this does not override the source label.
 It creates a new label called "kubernetes\_node" and copies the value of pod into it.

+## Distinguishing clusters

+In order to distinguish between multiple clusters, such as during the setup of non-Thanos clusters, use the `.Values.kubecostModel.promClusterIDLabel` Helm flag as shown [here](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/templates/cost-analyzer-deployment-template.yaml#L802).
+This flag configures cluster identifier labels.

 ## Troubleshooting

 Visiting `<your-kubecost-endpoint>/diagnostics.html` provides diagnostics info on this integration.
 [More details](diagnostics.md)